Construction/Demolition/Salad speaks to the perishable nature of hotels in social and political urban development structures.

 There was also an unmooring of scale: the constructions were difficult to measure, absent of the people who created their internal armatures and external facades, whether at the scale of a butter knife or 30-story building.

-We are composing the "salad" element of the triptychs by recreating and adapting hotel restaurant salads.
+In an open-ended project, we are composing the "salad" element of the triptychs by recreating and adapting hotel restaurant salads.
 For the first of these shoots, we invited artists to draw new connections between the form and metaphors of the salad and the hotel.
 The resulting photographs and videos reference themes from demolition to sex work to the invisibility of hotel labor.

 The initial shoot included salads by Daniel Borzutzky, Alejandro Figueredo Diaz-Perera, Sarah Fox, Jamie Hayes, Cara Megan Lewis, Damon Locks, Lisa Pangbon, and Macon Reed.